ohhsodead/FileMasta/README.md

   OpenTheatre
 </h1>

-<h3 align="center">Search movies, series, anime, subtitles and torrents from open directories</h3>
+<h3 align="center">Search movies, series, anime, subtitles, torrents and archives from open directories</h3>
 <div align="center">
 </div>
 <br />

 ## What is OpenTheatre?
-OpenTheatre is a search engine designed to index open web directories hosted all round the web to scrape movies, series, anime, subtitles and torrents.
+It communicates with its own [API](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0) written entirely using our custom built command-line web crawler designed to scrape information from trusted files, updated every day.
+The public web resources used are available on our [open assets database](https://github.com/invu/opentheatre-app/tree/master/assets), where anyone can contribute their open directories.
+OpenTheatre works to query movies, series, anime, subtitles, torrents and archives from all around the web to provide you with the ultimate streaming experience.
+Our team is fairly new so we're just getting started, please give us time.

 ## Some features available
 - Simple interface and background threads for the best performance
 - Web crawler returning over 50,000 movies, series, anime, subtitles and torrents
 - Search movies by people, years and genre
+- Bookmark files to be viewed later, and
 - Filter files by format, host and sort alphabetically
+- Includes an interal VLC media player
 - Support for external players (Currently includes WMP, MPC & VLC - Open for requests)
-- Simple client for direct downloads
+- Simple built-in download client
 - Collects metadata from OMDb API & Popcorn Time API
-- Local database updating every 12 hours
+- Local cache updating every 12 hours

-## How does it work?
-It communicates with the open database to collect the latest movies available for streaming, along with some supported streams.
-We also use our own custom built command-line application to query the public open movies directories to find the best possible files out there.

-## Latest Build
+## Latest build
 OpenTheatre 2.0.5

 ## Framework & Backend
-The application is using .NET 4.6.2 WinForms Framework written in C#.
+The application is using .NET 4.6.2 WinForms Framework written in C#

-## Supported Platforms
+## Supported platforms
 Windows 7 and above (Windows 7, 8, 8.1, 10)

 ## Installation